akto-api-security/tests-library/remediation/CORS_MISCONFIGURATION_ALL_ORIGIN.md

 ### Step 3: Test CORS
 After you modify the CORS policy, test the new CORS configuration using an automated testing tool.

-### Step 4: Monitor and Update
-Finally, ongoing monitor is required.
-As your web application evolves, make sure your CORS policy matches the allowed origins, providing updates when necessary.